GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 1. Connect the USB microphone to the Raspberry Pi or a USB soundcard to the Raspberry Pi, and an analog microphone to the sound card.

+1. List connected USB devices:

+        lsusb

-1. Execute `lsusb` to list connected USB devices.
-The command should display something similar to the following example, which shows that the second line is the connected USB microphone:
+    The command should display something like the following example, which shows that the second line is the connected USB microphone:

         Bus 002 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub